-When we lived in Connecticut in the 90’s, I’d walk and pray while holding my plastic Rosary before the four children arose.
-I’d pour out my prayers as I hiked through the snow; each child receiving one decade of prayers leaving the last decade for my pleas to God.
-Thus that Rosary became my tangible prayer partner for a mother whose submariner husband was at sea 70%.
+When we lived in Connecticut in the winter of the ’90s, I’d walk and pray while holding my brown plastic Rosary before the four children arose.
+I’d pour out my prayers as I hiked through the snow, each child receiving one decade of prayers, leaving the last decade for my pleas to God.
+The Rosary became my tangible prayer partner for a woman whose submariner husband was at sea 70%.

-Now as a confirmed Catholic in 2009, that Blessed Mother is my own, since our Lord Jesus gave us His mother on The Cross.
+As a confirmed Catholic in 2009, Our Blessed Mother is my own now since our Lord Jesus gave us His mother on The Cross.
 John 19:26 explains, “When Jesus saw his mother, and the disciple whom he loved standing near, He said, ‘Woman, behold your son!’
 Then he said to the disciple, ‘Behold your mother!’
 And from that hour, the disciple took her to his home.”
 (RSVCE)

-My Blessed Mother was The First Disciple of Jesus, and she teaches me how to be His disciple too.
-In Luke 1:43 Elizabeth felt her son John the Baptist leap in her womb upon hearing Mary’s voice and said, “And why is this granted me, that the mother of my Lord should come to me?”
-Instead of blogging about the experience of heaven meeting earth in her womb, Mary simply pondered all these things in her heart and accepted God’s will.
-This acceptance means that no matter what trials she would undergo in the future, she was ready to unite her suffering with her Son for the redemption of the world.
+Our Blessed Mother was The First Disciple of Jesus, and she teaches me how to be His disciple too.
+In Luke 1:43, Elizabeth felt her son John the Baptist leap in her womb upon hearing Mary’s voice and said, “And why is this granted me, that the mother of my Lord should come to me?”
+Instead of blogging about the experience of heaven meeting earth in her womb, Mary pondered all these things in her heart and accepted God’s will.
+This acceptance means that no matter what trials she would undergo in the future, she was ready to unite her suffering with her Son for the world's redemption.
 Moreover, because she suffered, she understands my burdens.
-By knowing my Blessed Mother, I have a prayer warrior in combat boots praying for me 24/7.
+Knowing Our Blessed Mother, I have a prayer warrior in combat boots praying for me 24/7.

-Praise God that the Church Christ gave us, The One Holy Catholic and Apostolic Church honors His Blessed Mother as much as He does.
-And it is through that honor that you and I have such a prayer warrior.
+Praise God for The One Holy Catholic and Apostolic Church which honors Our Blessed Mother as much as Jesus does.
+Through that honor, you and I have such a prayer warrior.